 i General principles

-There is no statutory minimum salary in Austria, but individual collective bargaining agreements set out mandatory minimum salaries.
+There is no statutory minimum salary in Austria, but individual collective bargaining agreements (which are concluded at an industrial level, not a company level) set out mandatory minimum salaries.
 Salaries are usually paid in 14 instalments: the 13th and 14th instalments (referred to as 'special' payments) are taxed at a much lower rate.
 If an employer fails to pay an employee the applicable minimum salary, penalties apply, based on the Austrian Law against Wage and Social Dumping (LSD-BG).

 ii Working time